3 Days Queen Elizabeth National Park safari

 Wildlife Encounters

-Queen Elizabeth National Park is a sanctuary for an astonishing variety of big and small wildlife.
+Queen Elizabeth National Park is a sanctuary for numerous big and small wildlife.
 Whether you’re on a game drive or a boat safari, the opportunities for wildlife encounters are abundant.

 - Big Game